 Remember when everyone thought they could buy social media services for a few hundred dollars because their kid in college could do it?
 Times have changed.
 Smart marketers will focus conference budgets for meetings that have either been cancelled or postponed until 2021 to maximize the digital footprint for their products during the pandemic.
 This will include amplifying their share of voice across social media channels including LinkedIn, Twitter & Facebook.

 At this time, it will be glaringly obvious why certain agencies charge a premium for marketing and PR services.
 Many marketers will keep promoting their products through the same channels.
 Their posts will be tone-deaf.
 They will not pause scheduled tweets or pre-written content for campaigns and will continue to market as if we were still living in a pre-coronavirus digital environment.

 Create more content

 Now is the time to engage people more through online content creation.
-Whether through articles, blog posts or social media contents, the fact that everyone is now more active online, means companies can reach them faster and with more frequency.
+Whether through articles, blog posts, or social media content, the fact that everyone is now more active online, means companies can reach them faster and with more frequency.